|Download Crystal Quartz Datasheet (PDF, 81 KB)|

 It should be specially emphasized that these peculiarities together with excellent DUV transmission make crystal quartz the unique material for production of optical components for various instruments, equipment and complex integrated systems operating in UV spectral range.
 Good optical transmission of the material over 100 μm wavelengths allows to effectively utilize it at THz diapason as well.

-To get more detailed information on above applications please link the following chapters:
+To get more detailed information on above applications please link the following chapter: THz materials and components

 Physical properties of synthetic crystal quartz